vasilakisfil/Introspected-REST/README.md

 As we mentioned, `User` resource has also some associations (or relations/relationships if you prefer).

-In plain JSON the a User resource would look like:
+In plain JSON the User resource would look like:
 ```json
 {
   "user": {